-In all cases, all relationships held by the Company

-with others must serve the Company's interest, as well as all transactions shall be made according to market prices and on arm's length basis and shall not involve terms that are contrary to the Company's interest.
+In all cases, all relationships held by the Company with others must serve the Company's interest, as well as all transactions shall be made according to market prices and on arm's length basis and shall not involve terms that are contrary to the Company's interest.

-During 2022, Related Party transactions at the Company level (on a stand-alone basis) included:
+During 2023, Related Party transactions at the Company level (on a stand-alone basis) included:

-- Annual expenses paid to QatarEnergy for providing the Company with all financial and head office services under a service-level agreement. - Income tax amounts received from subsidiaries/ joint ventures. - Annual dividends approved by the subsidiaries/ joint ventures' General Assemblies. - Foreign exchange transactions made between Industries Qatar and its subsidiaries/joint ventures/related entities as part of managing cash and working capital needs.
-These transactions were made at the official exchange rates.
+- Annual expenses paid to QatarEnergy for providing the Company with all financial and head office services under a service-level agreement. - Income tax amounts received from subsidiaries/joint ventures and other related associates. - Annual dividends approved by the subsidiaries/joint ventures' General Assemblies. - Foreign exchange transactions made between Industries Qatar and its subsidiaries/joint ventures/related entities as part of managing cash and working capital needs.
+These transactions were made at the official exchange rates. - Remuneration for members of the Board of Directors and senior management. - Short-term loan provided to Qatar Steel Company. - Qatar Vinyl Company's investment in the polyvinyl chloride (PVC) project.